hzdu/plugins_cdn/wp-content/plugins/wp-optimize-premium/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.2.6: WebP - Trailing slash file creation issue in PHP 8 and incorrect static method calling causes parse Error in PHP 5.6.36; a recommended update for all.
+* 3.2.8: Fixes a couple of regressions in 3.2.7 - a recommended update for all